ginstrom/intelligence-horizon-novel/cline_docs/currentTask.md

-# Current Task: Chapter 5 Review - "Divine Riddles"
+# Current Task: Chapter 9 Review - "Early Stewardship and the Tree Eaters"

 ## Objective
-Review Chapter 5 "Divine Riddles" according to the chapter review guide requirements:
+Review Chapter 9 "Early Stewardship and the Tree Eaters" according to the chapter review guide requirements:
 1. Ensure chapter complies with authoringGuideline.md
 2. Check end of previous chapter and beginning of next chapter for consistency/continuity
 3. Make sure that the same event is not mentioned de novo in multiple chapters